geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

 ### Please Test GeoServer 3.0-RC

-We encourage everyone to try GeoServer 3.0-RC in their own environment, especially for [upgrade workflows](https://docs.geoserver.org/latest/en/user/installation/upgrade3/), the new user interface, and deployment on Tomcat 11 / Jetty 12.
+We encourage everyone to try GeoServer 3.0-RC in their own environment, especially for [upgrade workflows](https://docs.geoserver.org/latest/en/user/installation/upgrade3/), the new user interface, and deployment on Tomcat 11 and Jetty 12.
 Real-world testing is the best way to catch regressions and compatibility issues before the final 3.0 release.

 You may also quickly test the [docker image](https://github.com/geoserver/docker) using: